andrewt3000/MachineLearning/README.md

 6. Self-supervised learnng - A form of unsupervised learning where the model is trained on a task using the data itself, rather than labels.
 For example, the task may be to predict the next word (LLM pretraining) or to predict part of a masked image.

 #### Types of discriminative machine learning problems
-1. regression - predicting a continuous value attribute (Example: house prices)
+1. Regression - predicting a continuous value attribute (Example: house prices)
-2. classification - predicting a discrete value.
-(Example: pass or fail, hot dog/not hot dog)  Classification is further categorized as binary or multi-class classificaition.
+2. Classification - predicting a discrete value.
+(Example: pass or fail, hot dog/not hot dog)
+   - Classification is further categorized as binary or multi-class classificaition.
-3. Ranking - predicting the relative order or preference of a set of items contextually.
+4. Ranking - predicting the relative order or preference of a set of items contextually.
 (Example: search engine results, or movie recommendations)

 #### Features
 **Features** are the inputs to a machine learning model.
 They are the measurable property being observed.
 An example of a features is pixel brightness in computer vision tasks or the square footgage of a house in home pricing prediction.